langchain-ai/langgraph/docs/docs/concepts/memory.md

 ## What is Memory?

-Memory in the context of LLMs and AI applications refers to the ability to process, retain, and utilize information from past interactions or data sources.
+Memory in the context of LLMs and AI applications refers to the ability to process, store, and effectively recall information from past interactions or data sources.
+Memory is how your agents' get better over time.
-We break this guide into two parts: short term memory and long-term memory.
+We break this guide into two parts based on the scope of how memories are recalled: short-term memory and long-term memory.

-By **short-term memory** we mean memory that persists **within** a single conversation (or interaction) with a user.
-In LangGraph, we manage short-term memory with the concept of [threads](persistence.md#threads) and [checkpointers](persistence.md#checkpoints)
+**Short-term memory** persists **within** a single conversation (or session) with a user.
+In LangGraph, we manage short-term memory with the concept of [threads](persistence.md#threads) and [checkpointers](persistence.md#checkpoints).
+While this memory can still last forever, its scope is saved and recalled within a single thread.

-By **long-term memory** we mean memory that persists **across** conversations (or interactions) with a user.
-In LangGraph, we manage long-term memory with [stores](persistence.md#memory-store)
+**long-term memory** persists **across** conversations (or session) with a user.
+In LangGraph, we manage long-term memory with [stores](persistence.md#memory-store).

 Both are important to understand and implement for your application.